anchore/webinar-demo/monitoring/README.md

 If we take a look at the example screenshot below, you will see 4 graphs which we will briefly walk through understanding and see how they relate to each other and how common customer asks tie into them and can be used to gather more information for customers.\
 \
 You can see that I started scanning images at around 14:30 where the Analyzer Status has noticeable activity in the graph as the status changes.
 Corresponding with this, if you take a look at each of the other graphs around the same time period, you will see how they each ‘react’ to processing images.
-For example, the API CPU usage spikes substantially while all 3 images where added(1 scanning and 2 queued) but then falls again as you can see each subsequent scan complete.
+For example, the API CPU usage spikes substantially while all 3 images were added(1 scanning and 2 queued) but then falls again as you can see each subsequent scan complete.
 You can see the key below the CPU graph, which will allow you to choose the service that you wish to see the graph for - the image currently depicts just the API service.

-You can see the same for the Memory: Process RSS graph bottom right with the lines for each service all plotted on the graph - you can see that the catalog is constantly the most memory hungry service running at 3GB and the policy engine at 1GB, but you will notice that the Memory: Process Type RSS graph top right contains just 1 single line.
+You can see the same for the Memory: Process RSS graph bottom right with the lines for each service all plotted on the graph - you can see that the catalog is constantly the most memory-hungry service running at 3GB and the policy engine at 1GB, but you will notice that the Memory: Process Type RSS graph top right contains just 1 single line.
 This line is the sum of the count parameters??

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdn4IHxwTNgQYuMOONJwIoN0qVAuh4R1hkV-DmHh1kcVkHQakaEQo_YlwL1Dg2klXECMPiOiLgl4zWfCuxi_25yZSfvXQZ1IR1YFavWljoXyPzalVHfPgMDM61j3jNrTtyrnxikm-KoLcWgMQo71x-SiOg?key=yhcfB7su20ibDNRSMmeo7A)

-\

 A customer is seeing a particular service crash